m-lyon/fodnet/README.md

 np.save('/path/to/fod.npy', data, allow_pickle=False)  # Save in npy format.
 Ensure this is on an SSD.
 ```

-**N.B.** *Training patches are read lazily from disk, therefore it is **highly** recommended to store the training data on an SSD type device, as an HDD will bottleneck the training process when data loading.*
+**N.B.** *Patches are read lazily from disk, therefore it is **highly** recommended to store the training data on an SSD type device, as an HDD will bottleneck the training process when data loading.*

 ### Training